ddl-udaysk/develop-model/README.md

 Steps/Runbook

-1) Add the workflow file present at /.github/workflows/export-model.yml to the model project
+1) Add the workflow file present at /.github/workflows/export-model.yml to the model project.
+The workflow uses the scripts from the repo    https://github.com/ddl-udaysk/domino-sagemaker-github-actions

 2) Create the secrets listed below : <br>
   AWS_ACCESS_KEY_ID -> AWS access key <br>